Volodymyr1233/Weather-App/README.md

-# This is my recruitment task with OpenWeatherApi
+# This is my Weather App with OpenWeatherApi

 ## Functionality that was implemented:
   1) There is a basic list of big cities.
 App gets weather conditions and air conditions for this cities and show it